 - IC Navigator (on mobile), Bilkom2 or via e-IC.

 Major stations will also have a ticket office or self-service machines available.
 At smaller stations, there are no ticket counters or self-service machines.
 In these cases, you need to buy your ticket from the conductor immediately after boarding.
 They usually stand at the front of the train near the driver's cab when they are not checking tickets.
 Tickets cannot be purchased on board the EIP (European Intercity Express) train, which requires reservations.
 It is advisable to carry sufficient cash, even though there are now card readers for Visa and MasterCard.
-Train conducts in Poland have a reasonable English proficiency.
+Train conductors in Poland can speak English to a reasonable proficiency – there will be almost no language barrier if you can speak English.

 Fare evasion on PKP trains comes with a fine starting at 52 zł (~€12), but this can increase if paid by bank transfer, and can rise to 260 zł if not paid.
 This also applies if you do not have a valid bicycle ticket.
 Generally, fare evasion on public transport will cost you between 100 and 300 zł (~€25–70).